vvasoya35/vvasoya35/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-🔭 I’m currently working on data<br>👯 I’m looking to collaborate on <br>🌱 I’m currently learning more about tech<br>💬 Ask me about Python development<br>⚡ Fun fact
+🔭 I’m currently working on data<br>👯 I’m looking to collaborate on projects<br>🌱 I’m currently learning more about tech<br>💬 Ask me about Python development<br>⚡ Fun fact

 ## 🌐 Socials: